bfortuno/Surgical-Phase-Recognition/docs/index.rst

 Grading and Learning Approach
 -----------------------------

 The notebooks are **not directly part of any graded assignments**, but students are encouraged to **experiment, modify, and extend them** to develop a **deeper understanding of model testing and evaluation**.
-The knowledge gained from these tutorials will be **highly relevant for the final project assessment**.

 Additional Resources
 --------------------